Pacifism in Germany: Imperial Germany (1871–1914)

-World War One Germany (1914–1918)
+World War I (1914–1918)

-German Pacifism was not as organised in this era when compared to that of Cold War Germany; however, a large number of groups adopted pacifist attitudes, which evolved throughout the war.
-During this period a group of female war opponents emerged, which was a pacifist group who were opposed to the war as it was, according to this group, caused by masculine values and attitudes.
-This group also overlapped with the group of advocates for women’s’ rights during the same period, as well as the socialist movement.
+German pacifism was not as organized in this era when compared to that of Cold War Germany; however, a large number of groups adopted pacifist attitudes, which evolved throughout the war.
+During this period, a group of female war opponents emerged, which was a pacifist group who were opposed to the war, as it was – according to this group – caused by masculine values and attitudes.
+This group also overlapped with the group of advocates for women's rights during the same period, as well as the socialist movement.
 This activism from female groups was the result of changing cultural, political and social roles of women which had developed during the war.

-Early in the war attitudes towards war were very positive, which along with the conscription of German soldiers resulted in the pacifists’ movement remaining a relatively small group.
-As the country was in a state of war the government was heavily involved in censorship of the population.
-So, the pacifist publications were censored to not have views, which directly opposed the government.
-They rather would talk about the wider issue of war with other countries.
-The government remained lenient towards those with pacifist attitudes, which contrasts the government attitude of the Nazi Government and other governments, which enacted the concept of total war on the home front.
+Early in the war, the attitudes toward the war were very positive, which – along with the conscription of German soldiers – resulted in the pacifists’ movement remaining a relatively small group.
+Since the country was in a state of war, the government performed heavy censorship.
+This resulted in the censorship of views that directly opposed the government in pacifist publications.
+Because of this, they switched to addressing the wider issue of war with other countries.
+The government remained lenient towards those with pacifist attitudes – a reaction that comes into great contrast with that of the Nazi Government and others which enacted the concept of total war on the home front.

-In 1915 at the Hague, the Women's Peace Conference met to discuss methods to end the war through negotiations.
-Attending this event was four German delegates.
-After this conference, the government began to restrict pacifists and their groups as there was a consensus that this conference had weakened the position of Germany for negotiations.
-Towards the end of the war, the public support massively declines, which resulted in an increase in the support for pacifist ideas.
-Despite this the movement remained small in size.
-At this time the government tried to assert more control over the home front in order to provide more resources for soldiers on the front line.
+In 1915 at The Hague, the Women's Peace Conference met to discuss methods to end the war through negotiations.
+Four German delegates attended this event.
+After this conference, the government began to restrict pacifists and their groups as there was a consensus that this event had weakened Germany's position for negotiations.
+Towards the end of the war, public support massively declined, which resulted in an increase in the support for pacifist ideas.
+Despite this, the movement remained small in size.
+At this time, the government tried to assert more control over the home front in order to provide more resources for soldiers on the front line.
 With the Russian Revolution, the pacifist movement also gained support and inspiration through the Marxist ideology behind the revolution.
-The literature during the war was restricted and the literature that was promoted all displayed similar views.
-These views support the war effort, which was achieved through the justification of the war, as well as the celebration of acts of heroism and sacrifice.
-Pacifist literature was virtually non-existent during this time period, which continued until the end of the war before it became more widely discussed in the literature.
+During the war, literature was restricted and the literature that was promoted all displayed similar views.
+These supported the war effort through the justification of the war as well as the celebration of acts of heroism and sacrifice.
+Pacifist literature was virtually non-existent during this time period until the end of the war, when it became more widely discussed.

+Interwar period (1918–1939)

+K. Eckhard Kuhn-Osius notes that pro-war ideas were "bound to be appealing" for educated Germans in the face of inflation and unemployment during the Weimar Republic.
+Walter Flex's book Der Wanderer zwischen beiden Welten (English: The Wanderer between Two Worlds) was a pro-World War I book which promised a sense of meaning and a role in the nation's future through war, which would resonate with Germans between the end of the nineteenth century and the rise of Nazism.